Prajwalsonekar2004/Music-Store-Sales-Insights-using-SQL/README.md

  Author

 Prajwal Sonekar
-This project is inspired by Rishabh Mishra’s SQL tutorial.# Music-Store-Sales-Insights-using-SQL SQL project analyzing a music store database to uncover sales trends, top artists, albums, and customer insights.
-Used joins, CTEs, and aggregate functions to explore revenue performance and popular genres for data-driven business decisions.
+This project is inspired by Rishabh Mishra’s SQL tutorial.